hotslab/OnlineMarketPlace/README.md

 ## Joseph Nyahuye
 ### OnlineMarketPlace

 A simple online market place to buy, list and sell your own goods or services.
-It is built on a stack using Laravel 8, Boostrap 4, Jquery 3.6.
-It also uses the Stripe intergration API to do online payments, and for email uses Elastic email service to notify customers, all in a test environment.
+It is built on a stack using Laravel 8, Boostrap 4 and Jquery 3.6.
+It also uses the Stripe API to do online payments, and for email uses the ElasticEmail service to notify customers, all under a simulated test environment.

 #### Git clone project